Ontario has expanded its publicly funded immunization program and is now offering the cancer-fighting HPV vaccine to boys, as well as girls.

 The HPV vaccine is associated with a long list of cancers including cervical, vulvar, vaginal, penile, anal and throat cancer.
 Here’s the very difficult thing about HPV, though: most people who carry the virus are asymptomatic, meaning they don’t develop symptoms at all-or at least not right away.
 Sure, some may develop genital warts – also associated with HPV – and learn they’re carrying the virus at that time.
 But others don’t find out until they have an abnormal pap smear showing cancerous or precancerous cells on the cervix, for example.

 And the effectiveness of the HPV vaccine is actually staggering.
 Most cancers and genital warts caused by HPV infection can be prevented with the vaccine.

 4. It could save the life of another.

 You can’t just think about your own child when considering the merits of the HPV vaccine.
 You have to think about others as well.
-Because it’s possible to carry the virus for decades without knowing it, those who do put their sexual partners at risk.
+Because it’s possible to carry the virus for decades without knowing it, those who do put their sexual partners at risk through sexual engagements, whether physically or the use of toys like these gay sex toys, for instance.
 If your sons’ partners are women, they’re vulnerable to the most common of the HPV-associated cancers, cervical cancer.
 Most of us know someone who has battled cervical cancer to varying degrees of success.
 This alone is reason enough to convince me it’s right for my boys to be immunized.